 Yes.
-If he had proven through his actions that he wasn’t toxic and had treated you well in the relationship, yeah!
-He’s already proven to you that he’s consistently incapable of respect.
+If he had proven through his actions that he wasn’t toxic and had treated you well in the relationship, yes.
+The problem is, he’s already proven to you that he’s consistently incapable of respect.

 He hasn’t just suddenly morphed into Don Juan, The Ambassador of Respect.
 He’s not an evolved man in a better relationship.
-Him acting like he’s being “respectful,” is an attempt to convince himself and others that he has changed, is capable of respect and isn’t the guy that you know he is.
+Him acting like he’s being “respectful,” is an attempt to convince himself and others that he has changed, is capable of respect, and isn’t the guy that you (and I am sure others) know he is.

 What you need to do when your ex deletes you from social media: